kri-nem/BlurApi/README.md

 # Documentation
 The code has XML documentation in code.
 The API is documented with OpenAPI.
-The easiest way of getting familiar with it is building and running the project.
+The easiest way of getting familiar with it is by building and running the project.
 SwaggerUI is turned on by default and documents the API extensively.

 # Building and running the project
-The project primary target is Linux.
+The project's primary target is Linux.
 I developed and tested it on Ubuntu 22.04.
 I'm quite sure You can run in WSL too, but I haven't tried it.

 ## Step-by-step guide